 Your name (please print) Please also supply its phonetic pronunciation Your hometown Please tell me about your major area of study and your career and life goals at this point.
 What do you expect to learn from the course?
 Please tell me something about your knowledge and experiences that may be relevant to financial accounting.
+Please identify two or three values that are personally important to you and explain why these values matter to you.

 What other information do you think it might be helpful for me to know about?
 Are there any areas where you might appreciate special assistance?